 TOP TO TOP BOTTOM TO BOTTOM

-To not maintain a constant tension during installation can induce twist into the rope and your reeving system, or worse, the rope could become kinked, possibly rendering the product unsuitable for service.
+To not maintain a constant tension during installation can induce twist into the rope and your reeving system.
+Or worse, the rope could become kinked, possibly rendering the product unsuitable for service.

-Do not install the rope directly to the rope drum without tension being applied.
+Remember – do not install the rope directly to the rope drum without tension being applied.

 For tensioning, we recommend 1 to 1-1/2% of the minimum breaking load (mbl) of the rope.